vinceskahan/junk/README.md

     a. if you run a packaged installation, this is user 'weewx'
     b. if you run a 'pip' installation, this is the user you created the venv under

-      >[!TIP]
-      > For pip installations only:
+      For pip installations only:
-      >  The 'weewx' user in v5 has its account set to not permit interactive logins, so you need to use sudo (as root) to open the required shell
+       The 'weewx' user in v5 has its account set to not permit interactive logins, so you need to use sudo (as root) to open the required shell

-      >
-      > To do this:  'sudo -u weewx bash' which will open a shell as user 'weewx'
-      >              then do the remaining local steps and 'exit' to close the shell
+       To do this:  'sudo -u weewx bash' which will open a shell as user 'weewx' then do the remaining local steps and 'exit' to close the shell
-      >

 2. Generate a public/private keypair for WeeWX RSYNC transactions and name it something that makes sense to you